-Top 5 Requirements to Register Your Trademark in Malaysia
+Top 5 Must-Know Requirements to Register a Trademark in Malaysia

 What is a Trademark?

-A fundamental requirement for a trademark is that it must be distinctive.
+Your trademark has to stand out.
+It must be distinctive and not something commonly used in your industry.
 This means your trademark should be unique enough to be easily distinguished from others in the same field.
-A distinctive trademark helps prevent confusion among consumers and ensures that your brand identity is clear.

 An invented or newly coined name would be great.
 Also, it is important to ensure the name is not some words which are commonly used by other players in the same industry.

-To achieve this, it is important to make substantive effort in researching and understanding the local customs and culture.
-There is no straightforward formula in achieving this as a concept that is welcomed in one country may not be equally acceptable in another.
+So, it is always important to make substantive effort in researching and understanding the local customs and culture.
+There is no straightforward formula in achieving this, as what’s considered acceptable in one country may not be okay in another.

 This requirement underscores the government's commitment to maintaining harmony, stability, and integrity within the nation's socio-political landscape.

-No. 4: Avoid Using Place Names, Initials or Flags in Your Trademark
+4. Avoid Using Place Names, Official Symbols or Flags in Your Trademark

 The above are known as Absolute Grounds for Refusal of Registration, and they are only some of the requirements laid down in Section 23 of the Malaysian Trademarks Act 2019.